Building a plan

 Right-click on…Options

-Ctrl/Cmd + C / VCopy / paste nodes.
+Ctrl/Cmd + C / VCopy / paste steps.

 FAQs

 Why does my step automatically change colour after adding a hazard?
-The Flow Editor auto-colours nodes by their highest-priority control type — CCP (red), PCP (orange), PC (yellow), PRP (green).
-To override, click the step → Color in the detail panel and pick manually.
-To reset, choose Auto.
+The Flow Editor auto-colours steps by their highest-priority control type — CCP (red), PCP (orange), PC (yellow), PRP (green).
+To override, right-click the step → Node Color and pick a colour.
+To reset, choose Default.

-How do I print the diagram?
-Use File → Print preview.
-Page view + page guides help you lay out the diagram across pages first.
+How do I print or export the diagram?
+Use File → Print preview, which can print or save to PDF and includes every non-empty diagram.
+Page View + Page Boundaries help you lay out the diagram across pages first.
 See Print preview.